nikitachicherindev/compose-video-player-pooling/README.md

 This way, scrolling mostly reuses already-initialized `ExoPlayer`s instead of re-creating them.

+Additionally, this demo:

+- pre-warms the shared Media3 disk cache off the UI thread
+- pre-creates pooled players gradually on first composition
+- creates `PlayerSurface` only for active (or currently attached) tiles
+- avoids an intermediate allocation in active-index selection (`HashSet` fill vs `map(...).toSet()`)

 ## What to read in the code

 Start here (in recommended order):